JLefortBesnard/JLefortBesnard.github.io/_posts/2018-08-09-linkghpagetodomain.md

 I recently linked my GitHub page (*jlefortbesnard.github.io*) to a custom domain (*jeremylefortbesnard.de*).
 I bought it on *namecheap.com* since it is actually quite cheap.

-I did have troubles matching them so here is what worked for me.
-I found out that it was actually a problem with **me** rather than with GitHub or NameCheap.
+I did have troubles matching them so here is what worked for me:

-Try to follow these steps and that should be fine:

 * Create your GitHub page [link](/githubpage/)